ahmadzb/SpacedNotes/README.md

 **Log Operations**

 Each operation that is performed on the database, is also saved in an xml log file with all the information regarding the operation to reproduce the operation at a later time.
-Basically, by having the xml log files, it is possible to regenerate the entire database identically from scratch.
+Therefore, by having the xml log files, it is possible to regenerate the entire database identically from scratch.
 It also provides the ability for the application to migrate to another database system without the need to convert the current SQLite database.
-Xml log files are also the reason that the application can sync across devices using free cload storages such as Google Drive.
+Xml log files are also the reason that the application can sync across devices using free cloud storages such as Google Drive.

 [For further details about log operations click here](docs/logoperations.md)